bondstreet/for-ny/posts/2016-10-14-scarr-and-los-franco.md

 ---
 ![Coming Soon New York](https://s3.amazonaws.com/bst-fornyc/Scarr%20and%20Los%20Coming%20Soon%20NY.jpg)
 ## Coming Soon New York
 S: We been friends with the Coming Soon girls since forever.
 Amazing furniture.
 Amazing home goods.
-I can barely afford anything in there but it’s popping.
 They have the dopest stuff.

 L: The best thing is how clear it all is in there - it’s their point of view and that perspective just happens to be cool as shit.
 They’re obviously not the only furniture store in the city, but to me they might as well be.
 The way they express themselves makes Coming Soon so different from anything else.